Mailbag: Will Seahawks keep 4 running backs, and what will they do with them?

-The Seahawks have completed their first week of OTAs, or Organized Team Activities, which is a fancy, and mostly legalistic, term for practices held in the offseason.
+The Seahawks have completed their first week of OTAs, or organized team activities, which is a fancy, and mostly legalistic, term for practices held in the offseason.

 After conducting three practices last week, they are scheduled to be on the field for three more this week, beginning Tuesday.